 This is a very practical way to make money.
 Place an ad in the paper, make a post on social media, and ask friends to spread the word.

-Do you have a special skill?
+Do you have any special skills?
 Actually, it does not have to even be a special skill.
 There are many people who lack common skills (myself included) that are looking for someone to teach them!

 Everyone has something to offer.
 Are you a great gardener?
 Do you decorate well?
 Have you figured out some cleaning hacks to save time for busy moms?